-Direct students to look at the heading of the first section of the Assessing Sources Handout, "Assessing a Source Text's Credibility."
-Define the word credibility (form of the word credible) as "the quality of being believable or worthy of trust."
-Explain to students that sources with credibility are those that have proven their worth through multiple reviews from other authorities in the field, and extensive research on a topic.
-Credible sources have employed the same inquiry methods of research that the students are currently conducting.
-Explain further that when considering credibility, the handout takes into account a source's publisher, publication date, author, and type, as each being an important component in evaluating for credibility.
-Explain these factors are important because a source becomes less credible if it comes from a profit-based group, has outdated information, or is written by someone without expertise in the field.
+Explain to students that sources with credibility are those that have proven their worth through multiple reviews from other authorities in the field and extensive research on a topic.
+Credible sources have employed the same inquiry methods of research that the students are currently using.
+When considering credibility, the handout takes into account a source's publisher, publication date, author, and type, because each of these is an important component of credibility.
+Explain that these factors are important because a source becomes less credible if it comes from a profit-based group, has outdated information, or is written by someone without expertise in the field.

-Direct students' attention back to the model searches conducted earlier in the lesson using the search phrase "human tissue research."
+Direct students' attention back to the model searches conducted earlier in the lesson using the search phrase "genocide prevention."
 Select two sources to open.
-Model for students how to quickly scan a web page and assess the credibility of each-without having to read the source in entirety-using the Assessing Sources Handout.
+Model for students how to quickly scan a web page and assess the credibility of each-without having to read the source in its entirety-using the Assessing Sources Handout.
 Reinforce that students need to pay particular attention to details about the publisher (and possible connections to the topic), the date of publication, the author's credentials (and connections to the topic), and the type of source.

-- ▶ Students reference the Assessing Sources Handout, scan the displayed source, and discuss the source's credibility. - 1 Point out to students that the first items listed on a search results page are often paid advertisements, separated only subtly from the rest of the results. - 1 Ideally, the two model sources selected exemplify one credible source and one unreliable source so students can assess the differences. - 1 Advise students to ask the teacher, librarian, or media specialist if they are not certain about the credibility of a source. - (i) Refer back to the search page and inform students of the differences between web addresses that end in .org, .com, .gov, and .edu.
+- Students reference the Assessing Sources Handout, scan the displayed source, and discuss the source's credibility. - Point out to students that the first items listed on a search results page are often paid advertisements, separated only subtly from the rest of the results. - Ideally, the two model sources selected exemplify one credible source and one unreliable source so students can assess the differences. - Advise students to ask the teacher, librarian, or media specialist if they are not certain about the credibility of a source. - Refer back to the search page and inform students of the differences between web addresses that end in .org, .com, .gov, and .edu.
 These are referred to as "top level domains."
 Discuss that .org, .gov, and .edu websites can often be considered credible because they come from non-profit, government, or education organizations respectively and typically provide more objective information that is not profit-driven, as can be the case with .com addresses.
 This is not a rule, however, and credibility cannot be judged solely on a website's top-level domain.

-Direct students to look at the second section of the Assessing Sources Handout underneath "Assessing a Source Text's Accessibility and Interest Level."
-Define the term accessible as "easy to approach or use".
+Direct students to look at the second section of the Assessing Sources Handout underneath Assessing a Source Text's Accessibility and Interest Level.
+Define the term accessible as "easy to approach or use."
 Explain to students that accessible sources are those that are comprehensible based on a reader's background knowledge and understanding.
 Additionally, accessible sources should be interesting to the reader and align with established inquiry questions.
 Open one of the model sources used in the previous exercise and discuss as a group how it meets or does not meet the criteria for being accessible.

-- ▶ Students reference the Assessing Sources Handout, scan the source, and discuss accessibility of the source. - 1 Make sure students understand that evaluating a source for accessibility is more subjective in nature, depending on an individual's reading ability and interest level.
-If after reading two paragraphs of the source, a student cannot comprehend the information or has no interest in what is being communicated, it may be considered inaccessible for that student.
+- Students reference the Assessing Sources Handout, scan the source, and discuss accessibility of the source. - Make sure students understand that evaluating a source for accessibility is subjective, depending on an individual's reading ability and interest level.
+If after reading two paragraphs of the source, a student cannot comprehend the information or has no interest in what is being communicated, it may be considered inaccessible for that student. - Differentiation Consideration: Consider providing students with a recommended Lexile range based on individual reading abilities.
+Remind students it is possible to use online databases such as NOVEL New York to search for articles by Lexile range, which may help target research and allow students to search among articles that are both relevant and accessible.